14- Allagan Minds Think Alike (Sometimes)Date Posted: July 14, 2018

 "You told him who I am."

-"He was being all honorable and stuff.
+"He was being all honorable.
 It was the only way to get him to work with me," Noah shrugged.

 "You told him I was dangerous."